SubconsciousCompute/p0f/README.md

 # p0f

-Version 3.09b + CMake + Minor Tweaks.
+- Version 3.09b + CMake + Minor Tweaks.
+- There is an attempt to make a Python extension using `pybind11` on `python` branch.

 This is a personal fork of [p0f](https://lcamtuf.coredump.cx/p0f3/). `p0f` is written and maintained by a super-human named Michal Zalewski.